TencentEdgeOne/edgefunctions-examples/referer-hotlink-protection/README.md

 - Regularly review and update your allowed referer patterns to accommodate changes in your website structure.

 By implementing referer-based hotlink protection at the edge, you can efficiently control access to your resources without modifying your origin server or using server-side scripts.

-For more details and the full implementation, please refer to the [EdgeOne Developer Examples](https://edgeone.ai/developer/examples/hub-customrefererantileeching).